kbsecret/kbsecret/README.md

 on the [issue tracker](https://github.com/woodruffw/kbsecret/issues).

 If you have an idea for a new feature, please suggest it!
 Pull requests are also welcome.

+### Community and Help

+If you'd like help or would just like to chat about KBSecret's development, please join us in `#kbsecret` on Freenode.